giampaolo/giampaolo.github.io/content/blog/2025/psutil-drop-py27-support.md

 * Having to maintain a Python compatibility layers like [psutil/_compat.py](https://github.com/giampaolo/psutil/blob/fbb6d9ce98f930d3d101b7df5a4f4d0f1d2b35a3/psutil/_compat.py).
   This translated in extra extra code and extra imports.
-* Having to maintain a C compatibility layer to differentiate between Python 2 and 3 (`#if PY_MAJOR_VERSION <= 3`, etc.).
+* The C compatibility layer to differentiate between Python 2 and 3 (`#if PY_MAJOR_VERSION <= 3`, etc.).
-* Dealing with the str vs. unicode differences, both in Python and in C.
+* Dealing with the string vs. unicode differences, both in Python and in C.
 * Inability to use modern language features, especially f-strings.
 * Inability to freely use `enum`s, which created a difference on how CONSTANTS were exposed in terms of API.
 * Having to install a specific version of `pip` and other (outdated) [deps](https://github.com/giampaolo/psutil/blob/fbb6d9ce98f930d3d101b7df5a4f4d0f1d2b35a3/setup.py#L76-L85).
-* Relying on the third-party Appveyor CI service, just to run tests on python 2.7 and produce wheels, when it's easier to rely on a single CI service instead (GitHub).
+* Relying on the third-party Appveyor CI service to run tests and produce 2.7 wheels.
-* Gradual lack of support from third-party libraries and services.
-* Running 4 extra CI jobs on every commit (Linux, macOS, Windows 32-bit, Windows 64-bit) making CI slower and more subject to failure (we have quite a bit of flaky tests.
+* Running 4 extra CI jobs on every commit (Linux, macOS, Windows 32-bit, Windows 64-bit) making the CI slower and more subject to failures (we have quite a bit of flaky tests).
 * The distribution of 7 wheels specific for Python 2.7.
-E.g. specific 2.7 files
-  from previous release were:
+E.g. in the previous release I had to upload:

 ```
 psutil-6.1.1-cp27-cp27m-macosx_10_9_x86_64.whl